Optimal control of the double integrator with minimum total variation: Introduction

 \section{Introduction}

-Double integrator is a mathematical model for a car in rectilinear motion on a flat and frictionless plane, as schematically illustrated in Figure~\ref{fig:car}.
+The double integrator is a mathematical model for a point mass, typically idealizing a car in rectilinear motion on a flat and frictionless plane as schematically illustrated in Figure~\ref{fig:car}.
 It also constitutes a model for analogous rotational-mechanical and electrical systems~\cite{Wellstead2000}.
+One should recall that a cubic curve between two oriented points, which minimizes its averaged acceleration, or more precisely, the $L^2$-norm of its acceleration, serves as a building block for cubic splines~\cite{Dontchev1993, OpfObe1988}.
+This latter case can be represented as the energy-minimizing double integrator.

-Because of its simplicity, optimal control of double integrator is studied virtually in every course of lectures on optimal control theory.
-Such a course is typically delivered in the final undergraduate year or at the postgraduate level in mathematics, as well as in the disciplines of economy and engineering.
-In the teaching of optimal control theory and its applications, although the minimum energy, minimum-effort and minimum-time control of double integrator are widely studied, minimization of total variation is not even considered, presumably because a maximum principle for the minimum-total-variation control does not exist as yet.
+Due to its simplicity, optimal control of the double integrator is studied virtually in every course of lectures on optimal control theory.
+In the teaching of optimal control theory and its applications, although the minimum-energy, minimum-effort and minimum-time control of the double integrator are widely studied, minimization of total variation is not even considered, presumably because a maximum principle for the control minimizing its total variation does not exist.

-The double integrator model is so simple that a student can work out an analytical solution relatively easily for the problem of energy minimization, as a classroom exercise.
+The double integrator model is so simple that an analytical solution can be worked out easily for the problem of energy minimization.
 Moreover, for the case of minimum-time control, where the control variable is bound-constrained, the optimal control can simply be shown to be bang--bang with at most one switching, i.e., the control variable switches from one bound to the other, and it does so at most once.
 The control structure can also be worked out easily in the case of minimum-effort control, where the $L^1$-norm of the control function is minimized.
-In summary, optimal control of double integrator yields simple but rich-enough examples for illustrations of some key aspects of the theory of optimal control~\cite{RaoBer2001}.
+In summary, optimal control of the double integrator yields simple but rich-enough examples for illustrations of some key aspects of the theory of optimal control~\cite{RaoBer2001}.

 Total variation of a function can be broadly described as the total vertical distance traversed by the graph of the function (a precise definition is to be given in Section~\ref{total_variation}).
 A small total variation in the control function is obviously desirable, as it would make the control system easier to design and implement, resulting in, for example, smaller or lighter motors for a robot or a spacecraft.